isGavri/Motorola-68HC12-assembler/README.md

 ## Two-Phase 68HC12 Assembler

-This implementation was achieved by making use of the !(Motorola 68HC12 Reference Manual 1996)[https://archive.org/details/bitsavers_motorola68eferenceManual1996_20968848]
+This implementation was achieved by making use of the [Motorola 68HC12 Reference Manual 1996](https://archive.org/details/bitsavers_motorola68eferenceManual1996_20968848)

 ### Phase 1 – Symbol & Size Calculation